Dnieper–Donets culture: Pottery

 Dnieper-Donets pottery was initially pointed based, but in later phases flat-based wares emerge.
 Their pottery is completely different from those made by the nearby Cucuteni–Trypillia culture.
 The importance of pottery appears to have increased throughout the existence of the Dnieper–Donets culture, which implies a more sedentary lifestyle.

 The early use of typical point base pottery interrelates with other Mesolithic cultures that are peripheral to the expanse of the Neolithic farmer cultures.
 The special shape of this pottery has been related to transport by logboat in wetland areas.
 Especially related are Swifterbant in the Netherlands, Ellerbek and Ertebølle in Northern Germany and Scandinavia, "Ceramic Mesolithic" pottery of Belgium and Northern France (including non-Linear pottery such as La Hoguette, Bliquy, Villeneuve-Saint-Germain), the Roucadour culture in Southwest France and the river and lake areas of Northern Poland and Russia.

 Linguistics

-In accordance with the Kurgan hypothesis, J. Mallory (1997) suggested that the Dnieper-Donets people were Pre–Indo-European-speakers who were absorbed by Proto-Indo-Europeans expanding westwards from steppe-lands further east.
+In accordance with the original Kurgan hypothesis, J.P.
+Mallory (1997) suggested that the Dnieper–Donets people were Pre–Indo-European-speakers who were absorbed by Proto-Indo-Europeans expanding westwards from steppe-lands further east.

-David Anthony (2007) believes that the Dnieper-Donets people almost certainly spoke a different language from the people of the Cucuteni–Trypillia culture.
+According to David W. Anthony, the Indo-European languages were initially spoken by EHGs living in Eastern Europe, such as the Dnieper–Donets people.
+He (2007) also argues that the Dnieper–Donets people almost certainly spoke a different language from the people of the Cucuteni–Trypillia culture.

-The areas of the upper Dniester in which the Dnieper–Donets culture was situated have mostly Baltic river names.
-That and the close relationship between the Dnieper–Donets culture and contemporary cultures of northeast Europe have caused the Dnieper–Donets culture to be identified with the later Balts.